eda-labs/nfd24-lab/docs/lab2.md

 hide: navigation
 ---

-# Lab 2: Truely Declarative with Transactionality
+# Lab 2: Truely declarative with transactionality

 Need to add a VLAN to your data center?
 Push some new ACLs or BGP policies on your border leafs?
 Best not attempt that on a Friday in case something goes wrong.
 But what if it were safe to do so?
-What if you knew exactly what was going to happen before making the change and knew that if anything were to go wrong the entirety of your network would be rolled back to a good working state?
+What if you knew exactly what was going to happen before making the change and knew that if anything went wrong, the entirety of your network would be rolled back to a good working state?

-Enter EDA, your network change savior, the ambassador of stress free weekends!
+Enter EDA, your network change savior, the ambassador of stress-free weekends!

-In EDA every configuration change is done in an all-or-nothing fashion and transacted in Git.
+In EDA, every configuration change is done in an all-or-nothing fashion and transacted in Git.
 Always.
-And declarative!
-If the desired state is not achievable even on a single device, the whole transaction is pronounced failed and the changes are reverted immediately from all of the nodes.
+And declaratively!
+If the desired state is not achievable, even on a single device, the whole transaction is pronounced failed, and the changes are immediately reverted from all nodes.

 The transactions are network-wide.

 When you create any resource, EDA automatically initiates a transaction and publishes its result.

-Transactions are one of the key components to ensure we reduce the human error to 0, lets dig in a bit deeper.
+Transactions are one of the key components to ensure we reduce human error to zero.
+Let's dig in a bit deeper.

-## Step 1: VLAN Creation using transactions, what's the Diff?
+## Step 1: VLAN creation using transactions, what's the Diff?

 Log into the EDA UI by visiting the following: